zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 # Configuring the Zowe runtime

-After you install Zowe through either the convenience build by running the `zowe-install.sh -I` command or through the SMP/E build by running the RECEIVE and APPLY jobs, you will have a Zowe runtime directory.
+After you install Zowe&trade; through either the convenience build by running the `zowe-install.sh -I` command or through the SMP/E build by running the RECEIVE and APPLY jobs, you will have a Zowe runtime directory.
 You must configure the Zowe runtime before it can be started.

 1. [Prerequisites](#prerequisites)
 1. [Configuring the Zowe runtime directory](#configuring-the-zowe-runtime-directory)